-Table 8a Glazing Process Requi irements Table Category Requirement Materials Handling Materials Receiving Contractor shall show adequate control of materials receiving and evaluate such materials for compliance with required specifications.
-Controls shall include: 1) inspection of received materials 2) receiving log 3) controlled material holding or storage area labeling or other identification for job destination Material Suppliers Contractor shall have in place: Criteria or standards for evaluation and review of key/trusted/accepted suppliers.
+Table 8a Glazing Process Requirements Table Category Requirement Materials Handling Materials Receiving Contractor shall show adequate control of materials receiving and evaluate such materials for compliance with required specification Controls shall include: inspection of received materials 2) receiving log3) controlled material holding or storage area4) labeling or other identification for job destination Material Suppliers Contractor shall have in place: 1) Criteria or standards for evaluation and review of key/trusted/accepted suppliers.
 2) A supplier matrix or list that can be used to identify proper suppliers by material line Storage/warehousing/traceability Contractor shall have a system for maintaining inventory controls or other traceable warehouse control system.
-Inventory controls can include one or more of the following: a. catalogingb. color coding c. job coding d. numbering e. rack/shelf identification and location log 2) Record of materials for jobs shall be maintained to provide traceability.
-Warehouse storage considerations shall include: Temperature (overheating or freezing) 2) Reasonably clean, organized, and free of debris 3) Appropriate containments, walls, barriers, or other protections to prevent material integrity degradation to materials from shop and machinery dust, oils, and other foreign matters A) Protection can also be provided by crates, poly wrap, boxes Protection can also be provided by crates, poly wrap, boxes, or other shipping containers. or other shipping containers.
+Inventory controls can include one or more of the following: a. cataloging b. color coding c. job coding d. numbering e. rack/shelf identification and location log Record of materials for jobs shall be maintained to provide traceability.
+Warehouse storage considerations shall include: Temperature (overheating or freezing) Reasonably clean, organized, and free of debris Appropriate containments, walls, barriers, or other protections to prevent material integrity degradation to materials from shop and machinery dust, oils, and other foreign matters Protection can also be provided by crates, poly wrap, boxes, or other shipping containers.

-Transportation/staging Materials transferred to job site shall be updated in the inventory control system Adequate protection of materials shall be provided during transfer to job site for weather, road debris, and other deleterious conditions Material controls -All phases Control of materials shall be maintained during all phases of the job process (from receipt to installation), to protect material integrity and maintain appropriate control: 1) Materials shall be staged in a manner appropriate for the type of material.
-2) Appropriate controls shall be established and utilized to address temperature, weather, direct sunlight, condensation, dust, debris, and other perils 3) Security shall be addressed to prevent theft, vandalism, or other malicious acts Responsible person at job site can be designated to contact shop and/or supplier to notify of shortages or damage Fabrication and Installation , , , , , , , , , , , , , , , , , , , , Acceptance and preparations of opening to be glazed A process shall be in place to verify the opening to be glazed This may include, for example: 1) Tolerance 2) Plumb 3) In-Plane 4) Free of Obstructions 5) Clean 6) Free of debris Opening shall be properly prepared for installation.
+Transportation/staging Materials transferred to job site shall be updated in the inventory control system Adequate protection of materials shall be provided during transfer to job site for weather, road debris, and other deleterious conditions Material controls -All phases Control of materials shall be maintained during all phases of the job process (from receipt to installation), to protect material integrity and maintain appropriate control: Materials shall be staged in a manner appropriate for the type of material.
+Appropriate controls shall be established and utilized to address temperature, weather, direct sunlight, condensation, dust, debris, and other perils Security shall be addressed to prevent theft, vandalism, or other malicious acts Responsible person at job site can be designated to contact shop and/or supplier to notify of shortages or damage Fabrication and Installation shop and/or supplier to notify or shortages or damage Acceptance and preparations of opening to be glazed A process shall be in place to verify the opening to be glazed This may include, for example: 1) Tolerance 2) Plumb 3) In-Plane 4) Free of Obstructions 5) Clean 6) Free of debris Opening shall be properly prepared for installation.
 This may include, for example: 1) Verifying free of moisture, grease, dirt, oil, or other deleterious material 2) Proper cleaning, abrasion, or chemical preparation